 - In Conker's Bad Fur Day, one of Conker's idle animations is him playing Killer Instinct on the Game Boy Color, with an 8-bit version of Jago's theme from Killer Instinct 2.

-- In Banjo Kazooie, the 3rd file on the file select screen is a scene of Banjo playing Donkey Kong Land on the Game Boy Color.
+- In Banjo Kazooie, the 3rd file on the file select screen is a scene of Banjo playing the main theme on a Game Boy.

 - For the Mii Plaza in the 3DS, you can acquire hats for the Miis shaped like the 3DS, NES, and the Famicom by playing Find Mii multiple times.
 The update that added the plaza ticket games also added hats for Nintendo's other hardware, including different hats for the SNES and Super Famicom.